-- 1. Appropriate member of staff - Parents should be given the opportunity to discuss their concerns with an appropriate member of staff, such as the class teacher. - In many cases parents' concerns and complaints are resolved at this early part of the informal stage. - If the concern remains unresolved the staff member should advise the parent that they may complain to the Head Teacher.
+- Parents should be given the opportunity to discuss their concerns with an appropriate member of staff, such as the class teacher. - In many cases parents' concerns and complaints are resolved at this early part of the informal stage. - If the concern remains unresolved the staff member should advise the parent that they may complain to the Head Teacher. - 2.
+Head Teacher- a response to the complaint must be given within 10 working days.

-2. Head Teacher